By Helen Sanders

 When you’re traveling, preparation is not easy.
 Flights get delayed.
 The hotel you booked might not have a gym.

 And that’s not all: temptation abounds when you travel.
 A healthy meal isn’t always an option when you’re waiting for a flight.
+It’s not always easy to find healthy food when traveling.

 When you arrive at your destination, it may get harder.
 You may find yourself eating at odd times of the day.
 Room service is always available for a late-night snack.